Personalized Federated Learning with Gaussian Processes: pFedGP: federated learning with Gaussian processes

 The GP model described in \Secref{sub_sec:full_gp} works well in most situations.
 However, when the number of data points per client is small, performance naturally degrades.
 To increase information sharing between clients and improve the per-client performance, we suggest augmenting the model with global inducing points shared across clients.
 When sending the model from the server to a client, we also send the inducing inputs and their labels.
 To streamline optimization and reduce the communication burden, we define the inducing inputs in the feature space of the last embedding layer of the shared NN.
 Therefore, usually, their size will be negligible compared to the network size.

 We denote by $\rmXbar$ the learned inducing inputs and by $\rvybar$ their fixed class labels.
 They are set evenly across classes.
 During training, we regard \textit{only} the set of inducing inputs-labels ($\rmXbar, \rvybar$) as the available (training) data and use them for posterior inference.
-More formally, we compute $p_{\NNP}(\rvf | \bar{\rvomega}, \bar{\rvy}, \bar{\rmX}, \rmX)=\int p_{\NNP}(\rvf | \bar{\rvf}, \bar{\rmX}, \rmX)p_{\NNP}(\bar{\rvf} | \bar{\rvomega}, \bar{\rvy}, \bar{\rmX})d\bar{\rvf}$ using its analytical expression for the actual training data and then compute the likelihood of $\rvy$ using Gauss-Hermite integration.
-Then we use Eq. \ref{eq:tree_objective_pl} \& \ref{eq:tree_objective_pl_gradients} for learning the network parameters.
+More formally, we first compute $p_{\NNP}(\rvf | \bar{\rvomega}, \bar{\rvy}, \bar{\rmX}, \rmX)=\int p_{\NNP}(\rvf | \bar{\rvf}, \bar{\rmX}, \rmX)p_{\NNP}(\bar{\rvf} | \bar{\rvomega}, \bar{\rvy}, \bar{\rmX})d\bar{\rvf}$ using its analytical expression for the actual training data and then compute the probability of $\rvy$ using Gauss-Hermite integration.
+Then we use Eq. \ref{eq:tree_objective_pl} \& \ref{eq:tree_objective_pl_gradients} for learning the network parameters and the inducing locations.
 At test time, to make full use of the training data, we combine the inducing inputs with the training data and use both to obtain the GP formulas and to make predictions.
 We note that with just using the inducing inputs at test time the model performs remarkably well, despite having almost no personalization component.
 See Appendix \ref{sec_app:pFedGP_data_wo_pers} for a further discussion.

-One issue that arises when using IPs in this manner is that they can distort the true class distribution and make the classifier more likely to predict a low-probability class.
+One potential issue with using IPs in this manner is that it distorts the true class distribution.
+As a result, the classifier may be more likely to predict a low-probability class during test time.
 We address this issue by adjusting the output distribution.
-In general, let $p( y, \rvx)$ and $q( y, \rvx)$ be two distributions that differ only in the class probabilities, i.e. $p(\rvx|y) = q(\rvx|y)$, we get that the predictive distribution follows
+In general, let $p( y, \rvx)$ and $q( y, \rvx)$ be two distributions that differ only in the class probabilities, i.e. $p(\rvx|y) = q(\rvx|y)$, the predictive distribution follows:

 We use this to correct the GP predictions to the original class ratios at each tree node.
-We found in our experiments that this correction generally improves the classifier performance for unbalanced data.
+We found in our experiments that this correction generally improves the classifier performance for class imbalanced data.
+As an example for this phenomena, consider a binary classification problem having $90$ examples from the first class and $10$ examples from the second class (therefore, $q(y=0) = 0.9$, and $q(y=1) = 0.1$).
+Assume we defined $50$ inducing inputs per class, so now during test time the model sees $140$ samples from the first class and $60$ samples from the second class which corresponds to probabilities $p(y=0)=0.7$ and $p(y=1)=0.3$.